The Routing Process

 - that the program shall be normally directed by University-related rather than external personnel;

-- that the University has administrative control and responsibility for the work and affirms the appropriateness of the specific activity for Bradley.
+- that the University has administrative control and responsibility for the work

 Center or Institute Director: The Director exercises similar oversight responsibilities as those enumerated above for the Dean.
 A Director's review, however, is focused on the proposal's furtherance of Center or Institute objectives and policies.
 The Director also assesses the application's adherence to overall University policies and procedures.